 Click to expand

 Indian motorcycles require an additional step to properly configure the inView unit to run with their electrical system.
-This configuration option is done through our iOS or Android app using the “Setup Motorcycle” button to set the MC unit to Indian MC mode.
+This configuration option is done through our inView app available on iOS or Android.
+After connecting to the motorcycle touch the “Setup Motorcycle” button to set the MC unit to Indian MC mode.

-- To install the inView Helmet light, how do I find the wires for my brakes and turn signals?
+To install the inView motorcycle unit, how do I find the wires for my brakes and turn signals?

 To identify the wires on your motorcycle you can consult the wire diagram specific to your make and model from the internet.
 The wire diagram should indicate which color wire connects to the brake, left and right signals.
 You can then find those color wires on your bike and tap into them.
 If you remove a turn signal, you will likely see the color of the wire leading to it.
 This makes it easier to trace the same color wire under the rider or pillion seat.